Case Management and Patient Navigation

 - Project CONNECT (Client-Oriented New Patient Navigation to Encourage Connection to Treatment) is an evidence-based intervention designed by researchers at the University of Alabama-Birmingham that can be implemented in HIV/AIDS clinics and is designed to help orient and educate HIV patients about treatment within five days of an initial diagnosis.
 Newly diagnosed individuals work with a Project CONNECT facilitator to build rapport and receive referrals to substance use disorder treatment, mental health clinics, and for other health and social services as needed.
 Project CONNECT is included in the CDC Compendium of Evidence-Based Interventions and Best Practices.

 - The HIV Care Coordination Program (CCP) is another intervention included in the CDC Compendium of evidence-based practices that has been implemented in HIV clinics in order to integrate patient navigation services, home visits, medication adherence assistance, and clinical care coordination to improve retention in care.
 By including all of these components, the program aims to help newly diagnosed people with HIV better manage treatment through help with navigating the healthcare system and the overall treatment process.
-Different state health departments have chosen to implement CCP to improve retention in care, including Indiana and New York.
+Different state health departments have chosen to implement CCP to improve retention in care, such as Indiana.

 - Nebraska AIDS Project (NAP) provides case management, HIV testing, and prevention education to people who are newly diagnosed across Nebraska and throughout sections of Iowa.
 The NAP program consists of five sessions and focuses on HIV/AIDS education, medication treatment and drug side effects, the importance of lifestyle changes, confidentiality and support, navigation of the healthcare system, and self-management.
 A Linkage Coordinator collaborates with both clients and providers to help schedule appointments and HIV lab screenings, manage medications, and follow up on appointment attendance.